• WORK

 Comments: 2

-someone once said that designing packaging is designing junk. this statement is absolutely true and not only that, but the more junk that design is, the more it means that it has succeeded.
+Someone once said that designing packaging is designing junk.
+This statement is absolutely true and not only that, but the more junk that design is, the more it means that it has succeeded.

 illustration: luis echánove